 2017: Wandering the Aeons

 Teaming up with Boston-based singer/songwriter Andrea Kremer, my newest collaborative venture goes by the name of The Aeon Wanderers.
-In addition to recording a number of vocal-heavy cover versions in recent months, we are currently working on original songs for a new album that will be out as soon as it’s done!
-In the meantime, here’s a taster from our YouTube channel:
+Starting out by recording a number of vocal-heavy cover versions, we quickly moved on to creating original songs!
+An early mix of one of those can be seen on our YouTube channel:

 2017: Twins delivered!
 Erratic Subduction.

-Because a new collaborative venture is not enough, not one but two Thinking Aloud solo albums were released in the third quarter.
+Because a new collaborative venture is not enough, not one but two Thinking Aloud solo albums were released in the third quarter of 2017.
 Subduction comprises new songs, while Erratic is an eclectic collection of musical moments that hadn’t found homes anywhere else.